shubham171002/DA6401_Assignment2/README.md

 *  Wandb sweeps helped in exploring a large hyperparameter space efficiently.

 ## Final Results
-*  Best Training Accuracy :
+*  Best Training Accuracy : ~ 99%
-*  Best Validation Accuracy :
+*  Best Validation Accuracy : ~ 86%
-*  Highest Test Accuracy on Test Dataset :
+*  Highest Test Accuracy on Test Dataset : ~ 85%

+# Final Note
+All the experiments related to hyper parameter tuning and metric evaluation have been perfomed in kaggle jupyter environment only.